 - The wind due to the difference in temperature

 The movement of air is mainly caused by the differences in pressure and temperature.
 Warm air is lighter and it rises upwards, meanwhile, cold air is denser and hence it moves down to replace the warm air.
 This phenomenon is experienced as wind.

 What causes the movement of air?

 The movement of air across the earth determines the weather and climate of all regions.
 The sun’s radiation heats up the land, sea and the air.
 The land and water bodies also heat up the air, making it less dense.
-Here, hot air increases and creates a low pressure over that area and cold air sinks and creates a region of high pressure.
+Here, hot air increases and creates low pressure over that area and cold air sinks and creates a region of high pressure.
 Air, like all fluids, likes to maintain equal pressure.
 To do so, cold air from high-pressure areas flows into regions of lower pressure.

 Air also carries water vapor, the amount of water it carries and the temperatures of the air determine how much water can exist as vapor in the air.
 As more vapor is added, the air cannot hold any more water and as a result, it begins to rain.

 Lower the temperature of the air, the less water vapor it carries.
 Thus, as the air cools down, the vapor condenses and causes rain.
 This whole cycle of evaporation and condensation is called the Water Cycle.

 The wind due to the difference in pressures

 In India during the summer, the land heats up faster than the sea and a region of low pressure is created over the Indian subcontinent and the Tibetan plateau.
-By June, there is sufficient low pressure for cooler air from the sea to blow towards the land.
-As the air from the Indian Ocean blows towards India it picks up moisture and water vapor.
+By June, there is sufficiently low pressure for cooler air from the sea to blow towards the land.
+As the air from the Indian Ocean blows towards India, it picks up moisture and water vapor.
 When these winds reach India, they begin to cool causing rain.